One True Pairing (OTP)

 Why OTPs Matter to Readers

 OTPs reflect emotional investment.
-When a pairing becomes your OTP, you are not just enjoying a story.
+When a pairing becomes your OTP, you are beyond enjoying a story.
 You are attached, protective, deeply invested in these characters finding happiness together.
 The relationship becomes personal, almost as if their success validates your faith in love itself.

 Readers also use OTP to signal taste and identity.
 Declaring an OTP is a way to find community, to connect with others who love the same pairing.
 It is shorthand for the kind of romance you value, the dynamics you crave, the emotional beats you need.
 Your OTP says something about who you are and what you want from fiction.